SofteraLtd/blog-code-samples/med-online-data-load/README.md

 $ES_HOME/bin/elasticsearch
 ```
 * In the Package Explorer, right-click on the *project*, then select *Run As* > *Mule Application with Maven*.
 Studio runs the application on the embedded server.
 If all goes well you should see the indexes are created and sample data is populated.
-* Test using Browser or Curl as below to verify both indexes exist and have 100 items in each
+* Test using Browser or Curl as below to verify both indexes exist and have 100 items each.
 ```
 curl -XGET 'http://localhost:9200/products/product/_count'
 curl -XGET 'http://localhost:9200/keywords/keyword/_count'